What is couples counselling anyway and how does it work?

 Thirdly, we'll each meet one-on-one.
 This is an important part of the assessment process, and can be done either as the second session split in two, or we can each meet for a whole session - session two and three (your choice).
 By now, we'll have enough information to know if the process of couples therapy is the best option for you.

-Once that's agreed, we will meet together weekly for sessions of 60 mins.
+Once that's agreed, we will meet together for regular, weekly sessions.
 We may occasionally schedule individual sessions if indicated, but generally we will meet together every time.
 It will then take as long as it takes.
 Emotionally Focused Therapy (EFT) follows a progression of logical steps.
-Many couples experience significant improvement in their relationship, with potentially permanent changes in as little as 10-12 sessions.
+Many couples experience significant improvement in their relationship, with potentially permanent changes in as little as 15-20 sessions.
 For a comprehensive look at the process of EFT, please visit www.iceeft.com.

 Interesting fact: One of the most important factors influencing a positive outcome in couples therapy is the relationship you have with your therapist.
 It's not just important – it's critical that you feel you can trust your therapist and trust the process.
 That you feel understood and validated and accepted and safe enough to explore some of the deeper aspects of yourself.
 The depth of your trust will directly influence how much of yourself you can invest in the process, and the depth of the change that can occur as a result.
 We will spend time building that trust at whatever pace is right for you.
 This can be healing in itself, and an opportunity for you practice taking “safe” risks.